 In Czechia, the government is attempting to quash its citizen’s fears.
 “The Czech Republic is definitely among the EU member states that have taken the strictest measures,” said the health minister, Adam Vojtěch.
 The State Security Council discussed the situation on February 25, and airports have taken special measures against the virus.

 Across the region, some travel has been restricted, and countries with strong commercial ties to Italy, such as Croatia, are cancelling train services and installing checkpoints.
 Romania, which has a large diaspora in Italy, has been hit by a wave of collective hysteria, with supermarkets besieged by shoppers stocking up on essential goods.
 This despite the country having zero confirmed cases of the virus.
-An Asian man was violently dragged off the Bucharest metro by racist thugs on February 25.
+On Feburary 25th, an Asian man was violently dragged off the Bucharest metro by racist thugs.

 Serbia’s president Aleksandar Vučić has asked the World Health Organisation’s regional director for Europe, Hans Kluge, for additional assistance in curbing the spread.
 The pair agreed that the spread of panic and fake news across Serbia and the region was far more dangerous than the threat of the virus itself.
 In a statement released on February 26, Mr Kluge reassured Serbians that the country is well prepared to address any health risks.